Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Squamish used to celebrate Canada Day with a parade, community festival and live music.
 In some years (but not all) there have also been fireworks.

-Click Canada Day in Squamish for more details about this community’s typical July 1st activities.
-To find out what’s happening at the museum 15 minutes out of town, see our article about Britannia Mine.
+Click Canada Day in Squamish for more details about the community’s July 1st activities.

 Canada Day in West Vancouver

-In years when events aren’t cancelled due to pandemics, West Vancouver hosts its Canada Day celebrations at John Lawson Park.
-The event usually runs from mid-afternoon until the end of the fireworks at night (although not in 2022).
+West Vancouver hosts its Canada Day celebrations at John Lawson Park.
+The event runs from mid-afternoon until the evening.
 At this community event participants bring their lawn chairs and picnic dinners and enjoy a variety of live entertainment performances.

-In 2022 West Vancouver’s Canada Day event runs from 4:30 until 9:00 pm.
-It includes performances by the West Vancouver Youth Band, S’pakwas Slolem Eagle Song Dancers and the band Side One.
+West Vancouver’s Canada Day event runs from 4:00 pm until 9:00 pm.
+Last year’s event included performances by the West Vancouver Youth Band and Groove & Tonic.

-For more information about what normally happens on July 1st in this community see our article about West Vancouver on Canada Day.
+For more information about what happens on July 1st in this community, see our article about West Vancouver on Canada Day.

 Canada Day in Whistler